 This is generally inadvisable.
 Paints and colourless water-repellent solutions may exacerbate deterioration by trapping moisture in the brickwork.
 Moisture can also be forced to travel greater distances to escape, therefore increasing the mobilisation of damaging soluble salts.

 Notwithstanding this, where a render has previously been stripped from brickwork, it might be sensible to replace it to protect the bricks against the inclement weather.
 The application of a new render or lead cladding over previously unprotected brickwork may also be prudent in certain circumstances; for example, to protect the inside face of a parapet wall suffering from rainwater saturation.

-Q. Is it advisable for me to lay a damp-proof membrane below an old stone floor in my Victorian house?
+15. Laying a damp-proof membrane below an old stone floor

 Instead, if a floor is genuinely damp, aim to address the cause – for instance, by removing impermeable rubber-backed carpets, improving site drainage, or controlling levels of condensation in the house.